STAFFSCANNER TERMS AND CONDITIONS

 - Fees are calculated according to the number of hours worked by the Temporary Worker (to the nearest quarter hour).

 - The Client shall during the Assignment verify the number of hours worked by the Temporary Worker.
 If the Client is unable to verify hours worked due to the Client disputing the hours claimed, the Client shall inform Staffscanner immediately and shall co-operate fully and in a timely fashion with Staffscanner to enable Staffscanner to establish what hours, if any, were worked by the Temporary Worker.
+The App has a geolocation function which time and date stamps when a Temporary Worker was in attendance and started and ended shift.
+This shall take precedence if a dispute arises.
+Clients also have an obligation to their regulatory body to maintain accurate rotas for audit purposes and shall share them in the event of a dispute.

 - Failure to verify hours does not absolve the Client of its obligation to pay the Temporary Worker Fees in respect of the hours actually worked.